nikhilleopaul9/CNN-Classification-Model/README.md

 # CNN-Classification-Model
-Classification model based on CNN model with different techniques to improve the overall accuracy and generalization ability of the model like Image Augmentation and Transfer Learning.
+Classification model based on CNN with different techniques like Image Augmentation and Transfer Learning to improve the overall accuracy and generalization ability of the model.